lighthurst/minimalReactStarter/README.md

 babel-loader | Webpack plugin for Babel. babel-preset-env | A Babel preset that compiles ES2015+ down to ES5 by automatically determining the Babel plugins and polyfills you need based on your targeted browser or runtime environments.
-Without any configuration options, babel-preset-env behaves exactly the same as babel-preset-latest (or babel-preset-es2015, babel-preset-es2016, and babel-preset-es2017 together). babel-preset-react | Converts JSX syntax and strips out type annotations. babel-plugin-transform-object-rest-spread | Allows Babel to transform rest properties for object destructuring assignment and spread properties for object literals.
+Without any configuration options, babel-preset-env behaves exactly the same as babel-preset-latest (or babel-preset-es2015, babel-preset-es2016, and babel-preset-es2017 together). babel-preset-react | Converts JSX syntax and strips out type annotations. babel-plugin-preset-stage-2 | A Babel preset that includes all ECMAScript TC39 Stage 3 and 2 proposals, including the plugins transform-rest properties and transform-class-properties.
 #### Front-end bundling: optional
 Pkg. | Desc.
 --- | ---